Create Metrics with Tableau Pulse

 Edit definition button

-How editing filters on a definition affects metrics
+How editing a definition affects metrics and goals

 To make it so users no longer see metrics that are based on eliminated filters, remove the followers from those metrics.
 Alternatively, if you want to get rid of all of the metrics for a definition, delete the definition.